 NATIONAL LIBRARY WORKERS DAY

-Libraries do so much more than house the books we can borrow nearly any time of the day or night.
-(Yes any time, day or night.
+Libraries do so much more than house the books we borrow nearly any time of the day or night.
+(Yes, any time, day or night.
 Online reservation is highly popular.)
 Today as always, library workers are masters of research.
 They find the obscure quote (or partial misquote as the case may be) helping you to annotate your research paper correctly.
 When you’re on a job search, they offer internet access and computers so you can polish up your résumé, too.

 HOW TO OBSERVE #NatonalLibraryWorkersDay

-The American Library Association sponsors National Library Workers Day was first celebrated in 2004.
+The American Library Association sponsors National Library Workers Day, and it was first celebrated in 2004.
 It was started as a way to raise support for better benefits and salaries at a time when they had been stagnant for years.
 The observance continues to promote increased benefits and wages for the services provided by library workers every day.

 21 April 2020

 6 April 2021

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!